AeroVironment Switchblade: History

 The U.S. Army ordered more than 100 Switchblade 600s in October 2023 as part of the first increment of the Low Altitude Stalking and Strike Ordnance (LASSO) program; they will be operated at company-level.

 On June 11, 2024, a Switchblade, believed to be a 600 or improved model, struck a Russian Buk missile launcher in Sarabash (formerly Komunarivka), Donetsk.
 The drone had to "travel more than 30 kilometers".

 In August 2024, the U.S. Army awarded AeroVironment a contract worth nearly $1 billion to deliver Switchblade 300 and 600 drones over the next five years.

+On February 26, 2026, AeroVironment announced receipt of a $186 million delivery order from the U.S. Army for Switchblade 600 Block 2 and Switchblade 300 Block 20 - as part of the aforementioned $990 million "Indefinite Delivery, Indefinite Quantity" (IDIQ) contract.